P-ASilva/ETL-Ocaml/README.md

 Since all functions operate on input data without modifying external state, they adhere to functional programming principles, ensuring predictability, testability, and ease of parallel processing.

-### DataReadWrite.ml: File I/O for Orders and Order Items
+### Lib : DataReadWrite.ml: File I/O for Orders and Order Items

 The `DataReadWrite.ml` file is responsible for reading and writing order-related data, facilitating the ETL process by handling CSV files.
 Unlike `DataProcessing.ml`, which contains only pure functions, this module interacts with the file system and Csv library.